Grow your own Basil

 If growing basil in a container make sure you have good drainage, never let your basil sit in water (that includes water collecting in the saucer, fill it with gravel if necessary).
 If you are growing your basil in the garden then make sure you have a rich, weed free spot.
 Consider adding an organic mulch around the plants to help retain soil moisture and prevent weeds.
 Basil likes fertile, well-drained, light textured soil.
 So, incorporate compost or well-rotted manure into your soil in the spring for perfect garden conditions.
 If growing your basil in a container then use a quality, general purpose planter mix.

-Basil plants can be planted out when the weather is warm enough (usually sometime in late May or early June) or can be directly sown from seed in late May.
+Basil plants can be planted out when the weather is warm enough (usually sometime in late May or early June, or when night temperatures are consistently above 10°C) or can be directly sown from seed in late May.
 Before sowing make sure that the compost or soil is moist.

 Basil should be grown in a bright, sunny spot that gets a minimum of 6-8 hours a day.
 Basil can Also be grown indoors on a sunny windowsill, just try to find a warm, sunny spot that is sheltered from drafts.